Clifton Fadiman: Influence

 Fadiman's witticisms and sayings were frequently printed in newspapers and magazines.
 "When you reread a classic, you do not see more in the book than you did before, you see more in you than there was before", was one of the better known.
 Of Stendhal, Fadiman wrote, "He has no grace, little charm, less humor ... [and] is not really a good storyteller".

 With the advent of TV, Fadiman gained in popularity, quickly establishing himself as an all-purpose, highly knowledgeable guest and host.
 At ease in front of the TV camera and experienced from his years in radio, he frequently appeared on talk shows and hosted a number of upscale quiz programs.

 Fadiman became a prime example of the "witty intellectual" type popular on television in the 1950s.
 John Charles Daly, Bennett Cerf, George S. Kaufman, Alexander King, and a number of other television celebrities personified, along with Fadiman, the highly educated, elegant, patrician raconteurs and pundits regarded by TV executives of that era as appealing to the upper-class owners of expensive early TV sets.

 Awards

 Fadiman received the Medal for Distinguished Contribution to American Letters from the National Book Foundation.

+He received the Clarence Day Award from the American Library Association in 1969.